All Episodes

 And they wanted Trump to succeed and still do.

-They want Trump to go kick.
+They want Trump to go kill.

-But the but the point is this, folks.
+But the point is this, folks.

-And I think this is something that the um advisors in the Trump campaign might want to consider.
+And I think this is something that the advisors in the Trump campaign might want to consider.

 The anger was already there before Mr. Trump announced.